Json2003/trading-bot/docs/docker_mcp.md

 # Docker & MCP Deployment Guide

-This guide covers running the trading bot inside Docker and wiring it to an MCP (Model Control Platform) server.
+This guide covers running the Splitstar Operations Console inside Docker and wiring it to an MCP (Model Control Platform) server.

 ## 1. Prepare environment variables